 Accommodation in Jim Corbett

-Although forest rest houses are the ones which are easily suited for safari purposes, there are many hotels and resorts in the periphery of the park.
-Some are budget friendly and some luxury.
+Although forest rest houses are the ones that are easily suited for safari purposes, there are many hotels and resorts in the periphery of the park.
+Some are budget-friendly and some luxury.

 - Corbett Mango Bloom is a mid-range resort in the range of 4000 INR – 5000 INR per day.
 Please check their website for more details.